mih/Psignifit-3.x/doc-src/WELCOME.rst

     * detection of outliers (potentially to be excluded)
     * new philosophy of defining the shape of the psychometric function allowing for considerably more flexibility in specifiing psychometric function models.

-The primary interface for psignifit 3.0 is now `python <http://www.python.org/>`_, instead of Matlab.
-In contrast to Matlab, python is a complete programming language that supports virtually all features you might wish for.
+The primary interface for psignifit 3.0 is now `Python <http://www.python.org/>`_, instead of Matlab.
+In contrast to Matlab, Python is a complete programming language that supports virtually all features you might wish for.
 Python allows you to perform numerical computations as flexible and fast as in Matlab.
-In addition, python provides features like object oriented programming and simple creation of graphical user interfaces.
-Python is easy to learn: even users with no prior programming experience can master python within weeks.
+In addition, Python provides features like object oriented programming and simple creation of graphical user interfaces.
+Python is easy to learn: even users with no prior programming experience can master Python within weeks.
-Finally python is free to use because of its OSI-approved open source license.
+Finally Python is free to use because of its OSI-approved open source license.

-However, even though python is similar to *Matlab*, it is not the same.
+However, even though Python is similar to *Matlab*, it is not the same.
 Therefore, we also plan to provide a Matlab version of psignifit 3.0 with the first official release.
-However, we will not guarantee support for this toolbox in future releases and we encourage users to use the python version as this will be up to date.
+However, we will not guarantee support for this toolbox in future releases and we encourage users to use the Python version as this will be up to date.

 We also noted that a growing number of statistical toolboxes are designed for the statistics environment *R* and there might be users that are interested in using a R version of psignifit.